The first step for getting your blog noticed is creating useful and compelling content.

 As you will notice it’s not just a few lines of text.
 I’m not just saying, ‘Yes Sherman, thanks for a lovely post’ like you see so many bloggers doing these days.

 In the comment, I share my own thoughts, knowledge, and experiences.
 I add value to the content and conversation.

 If you want to use blog commenting to get your blog noticed, keep this mini-checklist handy –

 - Always address the author by his or her first name.

 - Write about why you agree or disagree with the topic being discussed in the post.

-- Share your thoughts, experiences and beliefs.
+- Share your thoughts, knowledge, and experiences.

 - Add additional value, mention something that hasn’t already been covered in the article.

 - Sign off thanking the author for a great piece of writing.